 When making decisions in life I have always found myself coming up with ‘pros’ and ‘cons’ lists.
-As cliché as it sounds, its really helped me when I’ve been clouded with doubt.
+As cliché as it sounds, it really helped me when I’ve been clouded with doubt.

 In fact, this blog was initially created so that I could have a place to let off steam and share my experience of depression.

-Any kind of movement is necessary when all you want to do is to just stay in bed all day.
-In the first lockdown I found myself struggling to find the motivation to do things I used to enjoy.
+Any kind of movement is necessary when all you want to do is just stay in bed all day.
+In the first lockdown, I found myself struggling to find the motivation to do things I used to enjoy.